FateMeetsLuck/dmildew/README.md

 * Implement ES6 destructuring declaration and assignments of arrays and objects into variables.
 * Implement lambda functions.
 * Implement a regular expression library.
 Regex literals will probably never be supported.
 * Bind native classes and functions with one line of code with mixins and template metaprogramming.
+Or write software that will analyze D source files and generate bindings.
 * Write a more complete and robust standard library for the scripting language.
 * Allow unicode support for source code text.
 * Implement yield keyword.